Shimo-Gion Station: Station layout

-Shimo-Gion Station features one island platform serving two tracks.
+Shimo-Gion Station had featured one island platform serving two tracks.
 The station building is to the north-east of the platforms, and are connected together by a railway crossing.

+A new station was built, and the island platform was replaced by two separate side platforms linked by a pedestrian bridge outside of the station.
+There is no way to travel between platforms without passing through the fare gate.

 Access to the platforms is restricted with ticket gates.
 A ticket office is available at this station.